About Robert

 The Blues

-As an indication of my continuing appreciation of the Blues, I have included a photo with the legendary Muddy Waters at the Marble Bar in the early 1980s and a musical sample of a Howlin' Wolf song.
+As an indication of my continuing appreciation of the Blues, I have included a photo of me with the legendary Muddy Waters at the Marble Bar in the early 1980s when I was part of his opening act.
+I also include a performance of a Howlin' Wolf song and an original composition called You Left the Water Running.

 • Bob and Muddy Waters 1980s